-Arthur C. Brooks is professor of the practice of public leadership at the Harvard Kennedy School and Arthur C. Patterson faculty fellow at the Harvard Business School.
+Arthur C. Brooks is professor of the practice of public leadership at the Harvard Kennedy School and Professor of Management Practice at the Harvard Business School.
 Before joining the Harvard faculty in July 2019, he served for 10 years as president of the Washington, D.C.-based American Enterprise Institute (AEI), one of the world's leading think tanks.

 Previously, Brooks was the Louis A. Bantle Professor of Business and Government at Syracuse University, where he taught economics and social entrepreneurship.
 Prior to his work in academia and public policy, he spent 12 years as a professional French hornist in the United States and Spain.